-HueZapper is a new app designed to be the most intuitive way to switch on and off and adjust your smart lights.
+HueZapper is designed to be the most intuitive app to switch on and off and adjust your smart lights.
 It was initially created by a passionate developer as a project for personal use.

 Forget complicated interfaces that require navigating through several screens to find the light you want to turn on or off: with HueZapper your iPhone or iPad becomes a remote control surface where buttons and sliders allow instant access to your lights.